AdaCore/spark2014/lrm/source/declarations-and-types.rst

 to the (sub)type must be in |SPARK|.
 Notwithstanding any rule to the contrary, a (sub)type is never in |SPARK| if its applicable predicate is not in |SPARK|.

+An expression occuring in a constraint which has a variable input is not in |SPARK|.
+[In other words, such an expression cannot read a variable nor can it call a function which (directly or indirectly) reads a variable.]

 Classification of Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~